 - If you also install Xming, VcXsrv, or a more up-to-date fork of VcXsrv you can use

-- An SSH session could look similar to the screenshot shown on the right.
+- An SSH session could look similar to the screenshot shown.

 Sharing Files from a Pi to Windows

 There are a number of guides to installing and configuring Samba that can be found be a web search, but the actual connection from Windows is under-documented, so this presentation will focus on the later and only briefly describe the former.

 - Install and Configure Samba on the Pi